ericspod/Eidolon/INSTALLATION.md

 ## OS X

 Follow the instructions above for Windows, installing Anaconda or a manual Python install.
+(NOTE: Anaconda may have issues on OSX with multiprocessing, using the prebuilt app or installing manually may be necessary)

 Installing Python manually is easiest with MacPorts (https://www.macports.org/):

     sudo port install python27 py27-numpy py27-scipy py27-pyqt4

+A few other things may need to be installed if packages are missing:

+    sudo port install py27-pip py27-cython py27-appdirs py27-pyqtgraph py27-matplotlib py27-nose py27-pip
+    sudo pip install nose-cprof packaging

 ----
 ## Linux